-Treatment of this condition is by surgery, called a meatoplasty.
-The meatus is opened or widened by making an incision below the meatus.
-This can be done in the operating room under general anesthesia.
-It may also be done using a local anesthetic in the office.
+This condition is treated with surgery, called a meatoplasty.
+An incision is made below the meatus to open it or make it wider.
+Surgery is performed in the operating room under general anesthesia but may also be done using a local anesthetic in the office.

-If done in the operating room, it involves making an incision in the urethral opening and placing 3 dissolvable sutures around the meatus.
-If done in the office, the surgeon makes a small incision into the meatus, but does not place any sutures.
+If done in the operating room, an incision is made in the meatus and dissolvable sutures are placed around the meatus.
+If done in the office, a small incision is made in the meatus, but does not place any sutures.

-If the narrowed opening is not fixed, it can become increasingly difficult to urinate, cause urinary tract infections, and swollen kidneys.
+If the narrowed opening is not fixed, it can harder to urinate, and cause urinary tract infections, and swollen kidneys.